-You will automatically be registered for 6 credits of Econ 899 (post-candidacy research).
-In most cases, you should use your remaining 4 credits by registering for 2 credits each of a brownbag workshop (Econ 708 or Econ 709) and an 800-level field workshop.
+If you are taking a classroom course (such as a supporting course), then you will use 3 credits on that course.
+If you are not taking a classroom course, you should register for 2 credits each of a brownbag workshop (Econ 708 or Econ 709) and an 800-level field workshop.
 Students who are funded as research assistants on external grants may be allowed to register for fewer credits to avoid out of pocket costs.
 If you take a classroom course, you will not be able to register for workshops that term, but you should still attend and participate in workshops.